 albania vs croatia cost beaches and real logistics 6

-Croatian cuisine runs Mediterranean and Venetian — fresh Adriatic seafood, black risotto made with cuttlefish ink, Istrian truffles, and a mature fine-dining tradition along the coast.
-Albanian food is heavier, earthier, and traces Ottoman lineage: slow-roasted lamb, byrek (flaky pastry with cheese or spinach), and fergesë — a baked clay-pot dish of peppers, tomatoes, and cottage cheese that costs $5 to $7 and fills the plate twice over.
+Croatian cooking runs Mediterranean and Venetian: fresh Adriatic seafood, black risotto made with cuttlefish ink, Istrian truffles, and a mature coastal fine-dining scene.
+Albanian food is heavier and earthier, with Ottoman roots — slow-roasted lamb, byrek, and fergesë, a baked clay-pot dish of peppers, tomatoes, and cottage cheese that costs $5 to $7 and fills the plate twice over.

 Price comparison by meal type: